 Research Interests: Clinical OMM Research: Application of Osteopathic Principles, Philosophy and Osteopathic Manipulative Treatment in clinical situations.

-Project 2 - Evaluation of Chapman’s Reflex Points, Red Reflex, and Prevertebral Ganglia Tone Among Medical Students at Touro College of Osteopathic Medicine in Harlem.
+Project 2 - Evaluation of Chapman’s Reflex Points, Red Reflex, and Prevertebral Ganglia Tone Among Medical Students and Staff at Touro College of Osteopathic Medicine in Harlem.

 Investigators: Mikhail Volokitin, MD, DO, Susan Milani, DO, Mary Banihashem, DO, Alexandra Over, OMS IV, Ana Christina Reyes, OMS IV, Danielle Wilson, OMS IV, Sheila Krishnan, OMS IV, Rozalina Suleymanova, OMS III, Omar Oudit, OMS II.